rabebsdiri45/Beev_UseCase/README.md

  FROM "Consumer"
  WHERE "Country" = 'France');
 ```
-## how much the average car costs in every country by engine type since we have the Engine_Type and Price in Car table and Country in Consumer table
+how much the average car costs in every country by engine type since we have the Engine_Type and Price in Car table and Country in Consumer table
-## i need join operation but since the combination of  "Model", "Country", "Make" leads to many rows
+I need join operation but since the combination of  "Model", "Country", "Make" leads to many rows
-## i used the distinct
+I used the distinct
 ```sql
 SELECT c2."Country", "Engine_Type", AVG("Price")
 FROM "Car" c1